kamalbatcha1/news-to-newsletter/README.md

 ## ⚙️ How It Works

 1. RSS feeds are fetched using `feedparser`
-2. Each article is extracted (title + link)
+2. Articles are extracted (title + link)
-3. Articles are classified based on source/category rules
+3. Articles are classified by category
-4. A short summary is generated from the title
+4. Headlines are summarized (extractive method)
-5. A relevance score is calculated using keywords + category
+5. Relevance score is calculated using:
+   - Category weight
+   - Keyword matching
 6. Articles are sorted by score
-7. A structured newsletter is generated
+7. Output generated in:
+   - CLI newsletter
+   - Text file
+   - Streamlit dashboard

 ---